 Choosing a business name is not that simple, and you may wreck your brains over choosing one, only to find out that ACRA did not approve its registration.
 What you should know is that there are some considerations you should keep in mind when choosing the most suitable name, and we will cover them in the guide below.

-Choosing the right company name is just part of the process of getting your company registered in Singapore.
+Choosing the right company name is just part of the process of registering a company in Singapore.
 There are many more steps to take note of which you might not be aware of if this is your first time doing so.
 You can do it on your own but you don’t have to.
 Let us handle the administrative part of this process while you focus on growing your business.

 Registering Your Company Name